jschiarizzi/josephschiarizzipersonalwebsite.github.io/Projects/index.md

 <img src="http://static1.squarespace.com/static/55c59574e4b00ba930e985e2/55c95ebce4b03c399626525c/55c95ebde4b04eba929616e5/1439260350523/Busiscan.jpg?format=300w"/>

 BusiScan is an android application that allows users to take pictures of business cards to instantly add all information on it to their contacts in their phone.
-The android side was mostly developed by my friend (Amitav Khandel)[http://www.amitavkhandelwal.com/], and amazing developer.
+The android side was mostly developed by my friend [Amitav Khandel](http://www.amitavkhandelwal.com/), and amazing developer.
 The project utilizes [HP's Idol onDemand API](https://dev.havenondemand.com/apis) to convert from pictures to text and included a backend to allow business owners to check where their cards are being scanned.